ga4gh/va-spec/schema/va-spec/core-im/def/Activity.rst

     **Information Model**

-Some Activity attributes are inherited from :ref:`gks.core:Entity`.
+Some Activity attributes are inherited from :ref:`gks.common:Entity`.

     .. list-table::
        :class: clean-wrap